How to Create an Executable JAR with Maven?

 A JAR file (Java ARchive) is a file that is used to package multiple files into one single file.
 It is used to combine Java class files, images, sounds, and other resources.
 JAR files make it easier to share and distribute Java applications.

-Creating a runnable JAR with all dependencies can be done easily using Maven.
+Creating a runnable Maven JAR with dependencies can be done easily.
 You can use plugins like Assembly, Shade, or Spring Boot Maven Plugin, depending on your project type.
 For Windows, the JAR can be converted into an .exe using Launch4J.
+This process is often referred to as Java JAR to Windows EXE conversion.

-Now, we will see the detailed steps of building the jar or an exe with different methods.
+Now, we will see the detailed steps of how to create a runnable JAR using Maven or an exe with different methods.

 Step 1: Create or Open a Maven Project in IntelliJ